 Hi!
 My name is Andre Fasciola and along with my business partner Dr. Andrew Weil, M.D we founded matcha.com.
 We source and sell some of the highest quality matcha available.
 Our line of ceremonial grade matcha teas (are) some of the most sought after grades of matcha tea outside of Japan.
 Each grade of matcha is carefully selected by hand by our 5th generation tea master.

 We are (now) the largest supplier of ceremonial grade matcha in the US.
 A distinction that speaks to our commitment to preserving the traditions of matcha’s ancient culture, and at the same time educating our American customers about all things matcha.
 From how to make great matcha to how to distinguish between imitation matcha (yes, there is such a thing) and high-quality matcha.
 Our monthly revenue is $100K.

-Andy Hayes from Portland, Oregon, USA started Plum Deluxe Tea over 9 years ago, a tea business.
+Andy Hayes (from Portland, Oregon, USA) started Plum Deluxe Tea over 10 years ago.

 I’m Andy Hayes and I’m the founder of Plum Deluxe, an online purveyor of delicious loose leaf teas.

-Alex Balcer from Nelson, Nelson, New Zealand started VIRTUE Tea over 4 years ago, a tea business.
+Alex Balcer (from Nelson, Nelson, New Zealand) started VIRTUE Tea over 5 years ago.